t-mullin/Business_Card/README.md

 7. IC

 ## Assembled Circuit
 Below is an assembled STG circuit.
-A demo of the circuit can be found here.
+A demo of the circuit can be found here (Link will be added soon).
 ![Assembled STG](img/stg_built.jpg)

 ## Postmortem